 - Multi-national blackmail to be resisted

 In 2016-17, one in three large companies paid no tax.
-Losses to the revenue could be as high as $40 billion each year from tax avoidance by large corporations, particularly multi-national corporations.
+Total corporate tax avoidance as a result could be as high as $100 billion each year.
 There are already provisions in place to prevent this: see Part IVA of the Income Tax Assessment Act 1936 (Cth).
 The reason this law is not enforced is because politicians do not have the political will to use it.
 We will use it.

 No amount of tampering with retirees’ superannuation rights, or clamping down on nurses deducting the cost of that second uniform, or teachers that sunhat for playground duty, will ever compensate for the multinational gouging of the tax system.
 Nor should the retirees, and nurses and teachers be asked to carry the burden the corporations refuse to bear.

 And if multi-nationals threaten to leave Australia should they be required to pay any tax, we will not be blackmailed into allowing an unjust and unproductive situation to continue.
 We will see their departure as an opportunity to fund and develop local enterprises to take their place.
 Indeed, we will start that development immediately, in anticipation that they will leave, so that the short-term disruption to the economy will be minimised and Australian citizens who worked for those corporations will have a willing alternative employer waiting for them.